Ranjith8534/MSCS532_Assignment3/README.md

 **University:** University of the Cumberlands

 ### Overview
-This assignment focuses on analyzing and comparing the efficiency and scalability of two fundamental algorithmic techniques:
+In this assignment, I analyzed and compared the efficiency and scalability of two fundamental algorithmic techniques:

 - Randomized Quicksort
 - Hash Table with Chaining